Vácrátót

-Vácrátót is a village and commune in the comitatus of Pest in Hungary.
+Vácrátót is a village in Pest County in Hungary.

 History

 The village of Vácrátót, since its first mention, has belonged to Pest-Pilis-Solt, and the Vác district of Pest County.
 During the archaeological explorations here, some prehistoric earthenware and chipped flint implements representing the culture of Zselíz were found, as well as crock from the Bronze and Iron Ages, which suggested an already permanently settled population.
 The area was also populated in the Roman Age – as proven by the large number of Sarmatian relics – but records of the age of the Hungarian Settlement and the early Arpadian Age were also found in the fields around the village.

 The medieval village was built in the North-Western part of today's settlement, at a distance of about four-hundred meters from the centre of the settlement.

 It received its name – in line with the habits of the time – after its first owner.
 According to Simon Kézai's Illustrated Chronicle, Olivér and Ratold knights, from the Italian province of Apulia, came to the country at the end of the 11th century where they received several estates.
 One of them was the village of Rátót in Pest county together with the territory of the neighbouring villages.
 The members of the family shared their property in 1283, and the village of Ratold – today's Rátót – was given to the sons of Leusták and Olivér, as well as the sons of István, Domokos (ancestor of the Pásztói family), and László (ancestor of the Tari family).
 The village must have been a significant settlement, it also had a church.

 We can already find several written sources about the history of the settlement in the 13th - 14th centuries.
 The two largest landowners were the Pásztói and the Tari families, but the Nézsaies also owned some parts of the land.
 They sold and purchased their estates, and waged a constant fight for the watermills placed on the stream with its abundantly waters.
 The road cutting through the village connected the Great Hungarian Plain, and thus the salt-mines in Transylvania beyond, with the part of Transdanubia with the help the ferry at Vác.
 There were not only peaceful merchants and carriers using this main road, but troops marched on it in almost every century.
 The nearby Vác ensured a safe market for the people of Rátót, who earned their living from agriculture.
 From time to time, however, they also shared the sad destiny of their bigger neighbour.